IP-CAM/Integrate-DUELL-POS-with-your-OpenCart-1/README.md

 Duell opencart-1x module
 =====================

-The purpose of this module is to manage & sync stocks at both opencard 1.x webshop and Duell.
+The purpose of this module is to manage & sync stocks at both opencart 1.x webshop and Duell.

 Prerequisites
 -------------